guildai/guild.ai/pages/docs/guides/add-guild.md

 Our goal in adding Guild support is to define project models and their operations in a [Guild file](ref:guild-file), which is a file named `guild.yml` in the project root directory.
-Once modela and operations are defined, project developers and users can perform these tasks using Guild:
+Once models and operations are defined, project developers and users can perform these tasks using Guild: